supervisely-ecosystem/mmdetection_3d/serve/README.md

 **Custom models**

-Support for custom models will be added in the future version of the app.
+Support for custom models will be added in the next version of the app.

-# Common apps
+# Related apps

 You can use served model in next Supervisely Applications ⬇️